How do ISAs work?

 The age requirements for an ISA depends on which type you want to open.

-• You’ll need to be 16 years old to open a cash ISA and 18 to open a stocks and shares or innovative finance ISA.
-For a lifetime ISA, you need to be between 18-39.
-You can open one ISA of each type in each tax year
+- You'll need to be 18 years old to open a cash ISA, stocks and shares ISA or innovative finance ISA

 You can also transfer an existing ISA or JISA from one provider to another.
 You’ll need to make sure you follow the transfer process correctly, otherwise you could lose your tax benefits.
 You may also be charged a fee to move it.